 Other ways that you can begin reaching out to contributors to publications include:

-No matter how you’re interacting with these contributors, be sure it’s something they’re likely to personally see at some point—and do your best to ensure your name (or profile image) sparks at least some familiarity over the course of the weeks or months to come.
+No matter how you’re interacting with these contributors, be sure it’s something they’re likely to see at some point personally—and do your best to ensure your name (or profile image) sparks at least some familiarity over the weeks or months to come.

 2. Share Their Content on Your Own Social Channels

-Sharing the content a particular contributor has written (both for the publication and elsewhere online) through your social media channels, is a good step forward… but probably shouldn’t be the only value you add.
+Sharing the content a particular contributor has written (both for the publication and elsewhere online) through your social media channels is a good step forward… but it probably shouldn’t be the only value you add.

 Remember, your goal is to provide value in the ways your contributor (likely) wants to receive it.
-Which leads me to my next point…
+This leads me to my next point…

 3. Mention Contributors in an Article You’re Writing